 …..

 While in mode 1, the cryptographic operations used for secure frames exchanged with the PNC or PRC and with other members of the piconet or pairnet security group shall be performed as specified by the symmetric key security operations.
-While in this mode, if the MAC receives a frame with the SEC field in the Frame Control field set to a value different than expected, as defined in Table 6-22, the MLME shall generate an MLME-SECURITY-ERROR.indication with the ReasonCode set to INVALID-SEC-VALUE.
+While in this mode, if the MAC receives a frame with the SEC field in the Frame Control field set to a value different than expected, as defined in Table 6-22 for piconet and Table 6-22a for pairnet, the MLME shall generate an MLME-SECURITY-ERROR.indication with the ReasonCode set to INVALID-SEC-VALUE.

 CID r02-18, r02-19, r02-20, and r02-21